The Phoenix Incident: Plot

-In the final act, Jacob is abducted, and Mitch is ripped apart in an attempt to defend Ryan and Glenn, who are almost rescued by a military helicopter.
-After the helicopter is shot down by one of the UFOs, Ryan distracts the creatures before being dragged off by one of them and Glenn runs into a vehicle to hide from them, before making a run for it alone.
-However, just as it seems he has escaped, one of the aliens attacks him.
-As his helmet flies off, Glenn is killed out of the view of the camcorder before the creature disappears, and one of the alien spacecraft slowly leaves the area.
-Gayson later finds the helmet and recovers the camcorder's film.
+Jacob is abducted, while Mitch is torn apart as he tries to protect Ryan and Glenn.
+A military helicopter nearly rescues the survivors but is shot down by a UFO.
+Ryan distracts the creatures before being dragged away, while Glenn hides in a vehicle and eventually flees alone.
+Just as he appears to escape, an alien attacks him.
+His helmet falls off, and Glenn is killed outside the camcorder's view before the creature disappears and an alien spacecraft slowly departs.
+Gayson later discovers Glenn's helmet and recovers the camcorder's film.

-In a post-credits scene, it is revealed that Gayson escaped prison shortly after his interview.
-In the next scene, a clean-shaven Gayson douses himself in gas and sets himself on fire, preparing to 'rise above this world".
-The scene leads viewers into the online viral campaign, revealing how the Lauder Tapes were discovered.
+In a post-credits scene, Gayson is revealed to have escaped prison shortly after his interview.
+Clean-shaven, he douses himself in petrol and sets himself alight, preparing to "rise above this world".
+The scene leads into the film's online viral campaign, which reveals how the Lauder Tapes were discovered.

 Production

 Before production and release of the movie, Director Keith Arem, noted for his work in video games and graphic novels, began a four-year long transmedia marketing campaign, using twenty hidden websites, social media accounts, and blogs to drop "digital breadcrumbs" about a "vast military cover-up over the disappearance of four friends off-roading in the mountains near Phoenix after witnessing the U.S. military shoot down a UFO".
 This viral marketing campaign was so effective that the U.S. Department of Justice and Arizona military officials investigated the film makers, and many news media outlets such as The Mirror (a British tabloid), Yahoo News (a US-based news aggregator) and the Business Standard (an Indian English-language daily newspaper) reported the viral marketing campaign as real news events.